Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Data Parallel
 ^^^^^^^^^^^^^
-`DataParallel <https://pytorch.org/docs/stable/nn.html#torch.nn.DataParallel>`_ splits a batch across k GPUs.
+`DataParallel <https://pytorch.org/docs/stable/nn.html#torch.nn.DataParallel>`_ (DP) splits a batch across k GPUs.
-That is, if you have a batch of 32 and use dp with 2 gpus, each GPU will process 16 samples, after which the root node will aggregate the results.
+That is, if you have a batch of 32 and use DP with 2 gpus, each GPU will process 16 samples, after which the root node will aggregate the results.

 .. warning:: DP use is discouraged by PyTorch and Lightning.
-Use ddp which is more stable and at least 3x faster
+Use DDP which is more stable and at least 3x faster

 .. testcode::
     :skipif: torch.cuda.device_count() < 2

-    # train on 2 GPUs (using dp mode)
+    # train on 2 GPUs (using DP mode)
     trainer = Trainer(gpus=2, distributed_backend='dp')

 Distributed Data Parallel
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-`DistributedDataParallel <https://pytorch.org/docs/stable/nn.html#distributeddataparallel>`_ works as follows.
+`DistributedDataParallel <https://pytorch.org/docs/stable/nn.html#distributeddataparallel>`_ (DDP) works as follows:

-1. Each GPU across every node gets its own process.
+1. Each GPU across each node gets its own process.

 2. Each GPU gets visibility into a subset of the overall dataset.
 It will only ever see that subset.